 Our polar bear safety protocols have been developed and refined over the course of almost 50 years; our lodges are located deep in the heart of polar bear territory, far from any outside influences or uncontrolled man-made attractants; and our guides are among the best in the world.

 When we first started our walking safaris, we had only one paying guest.
-Since then, over 4,000 guests have experienced the incredible adventure of meeting a polar bear at ground level at one of our three luxury ecolodges on the Hudson Bay coast, two of which are now members of the prestigious National Geographic Unique Lodges of the World collection.
+Since then, over 6,000 guests have experienced the incredible adventure of meeting a polar bear at ground level at one of our three luxury ecolodges on the Hudson Bay coast, two of which were original members of the prestigious National Geographic Unique Lodges of the World collection.

 Churchill Wild has won numerous national and international tourism awards for excellence, Mike and Jeanne Reimer have been elected to the Royal Canadian Geographical Society’s College of Fellows, and guests have become loyal and emotional evangelists not just for Churchill Wild, but also for the polar bears and their fragile Arctic environment.

 Increasing awareness of the Arctic environment and its wild creatures has always been one of our major goals at Churchill Wild, and in addition to our cherished guests, we are very grateful for the hundreds of members of the media, professional photographers and filmmakers who have helped us take this important message to the world.

 On-the-Ground Experience with Polar Bears and Advanced Guide Training

 Fifty years of experience have provided us with tremendous insights into polar bear behaviour, and these insights have been invaluable in establishing safety protocols for working with — and walking with — the world’s largest land predator.